-- 1.1 It is Priory Group policy to ensure that fire safety risks at all its premises are assessed and that adequate physical and procedural controls, including staff training, are in place.
+- 1.1 It is Aspris policy to ensure that fire safety risks at all its premises are assessed and that adequate physical and procedural controls, including colleague training, are in place.
 Where necessary remedial measures are identified and these will be prioritised to enable appropriate action to be undertaken.
-For premises which are to be acquired or possibly to be acquired, a review of fire safety standards will be undertaken prior to or upon acquisition in order to establish any necessary measures to be taken. - Priory Group operates a range of premises most of which are residential.
-Fire safety in such premises is a key concern due to the vulnerable nature of some of the service users, the challenge of evacuation of medium secure units or of service users with disabilities and the fact that many of the premises were constructed at a time when building regulations requirements for means of escape were not in force.
-Many of the buildings involved, being educational establishments, care homes or hospitals, were not subject to fire certification under previous legislation and some buildings are listed, which therefore places restrictions on alterations that can be made. - 1.3 A key aspect of ensuring the safety of colleagues, service users and visitors in the event of fire are the physical precautions to restrict the spread of fire, combined with the alarm and detection systems, which ensure that a fire is rapidly detected. - 1.4 Site/service managers have a legal responsibility to implement and maintain the fire safety measures identified by the fire risk assessment.
+For premises which are to be acquired or possibly to be acquired, a review of fire safety standards will be undertaken prior to or upon acquisition in order to establish any necessary measures to be taken. - Aspris operates a range of premises most of which are residential.
+Fire safety in such premises is a key concern due to the vulnerable nature of some of the children and young people, the challenge of evacuating medium secure units, or of children and young people with disabilities, and the fact that many of the premises were constructed at a time when building regulations requirements for means of escape were not in force.
+Many of the buildings involved, being educational establishments were not subject to fire certification under previous legislation and some buildings are listed, which therefore places restrictions on alterations that can be made. - 1.3 A key aspect of ensuring the safety of colleagues, children and young people and visitors in the event of fire are the physical precautions to restrict the spread of fire, combined with the alarm and detection systems, which ensure that a fire is rapidly detected. - 1.4 Site/service managers have a legal responsibility to implement and maintain the fire safety measures identified by the fire risk assessment to keep children and young people, colleagues, and visitors safe.